kosmikgirl/kosmikgirl/README.md

 :round_pushpin: &nbsp; Where I am now?
 Buenos Aires, Argentina.

 :bulb: &nbsp; I'm currently improving my problem solving skills.
 How?
-Doing challenges, solving tasks at Hackerrank.
+Doing challenge && solving tasks at Hackerrank.

-:book: &nbsp; In continuous process of keep learning React and Jest (learning never ends for me).
+:book: &nbsp; In continuous process of keep learning Front End Technologies.
+React lover.

 :mag_right: &nbsp; I’m looking to collaborate on a company that is aligned with my purpose.
 That's right, I want to help to make this world a better place to live.